abbaszs/currency-converter/README.md

 ## Instructions

-The web application has already been built (compiled) and is ready to run.
+The calculator has already been built (compiled) and is ready to run.

-Run the web application by opening the `index.html` file in the *dist* folder.
+Run by opening the `index.html` file in the *dist* folder.

-The web application was created using Vue.js, Bootstrap and Webpack.
+Created using Vue.js, Bootstrap and Webpack.

 All the readable source code and other assets that make up the application are inside the *src* folder.